lauraxxsantos/Portfolio_LauraSantos/final-project-part-one.md

 Our World in Data:
 Natural Disasters
 https://ourworldindata.org/natural-disasters
-This data set will be used to provide an overview of natural disasters in the United States over the last four decades 90s to 2020s
+- This data set will be used to provide an overview of natural disasters in the United States over the last four decades 90s to 2020s.I will create a visual to show how each natural diaster has trended overtime
-It will show how each natural diaster has trended overtime This dataset provides information on deaths by natural disaster.
-A map on fatalities will be created.
+- This dataset provides information on deaths by natural disaster.
+A map on fatalities will be included.
-The dataset also provides information on the number of people affected and inurey by disaster.
+- The dataset also provides information on the number of people affected and inurey by disaster.
 A chart will also be created on that.

 FEMA:
 National Household Survey 2023